 What about other headgear accessories like beanies or hoodies?
 The same rules apply: if the manufacturer of the protective hat allows for them and it doesn’t interfere with correctly wearing the hard hat, OSHA has no regulations against them.

 Flame-resistant headgear such as liners and caps are also allowed and even encouraged if the work site carries the possibility of burns to unprotected workers.
 If you’re concerned about exposure to intense heat or fire at a work site, inform your employer or union representative.

 When You Have To Wear a Hard Hat

 If you’re unsure when you must wear a protective hat, you should consult the OSHA governing regulations regarding hard hats.
 OSHA has two standards: one for general industry workers and one for construction, demolition, and renovation workers.

 The general industry standard is that employees must wear protective hats if there’s a risk of falling objects or electrical shocks.
-Construction, demolition, and renovation workers must wear a hard hat if falling objects, electrical shock, or burns are possible at a work site.
+Construction, demolition, and renovation workers must wear a hard hat if falling objects, electrical shock, or burns are possible at an industrial work site.